Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

 ### Step 1: Prepare the source system blade for removal

 1. Use the workload manager (WLM) to drain running jobs from the affected nodes on the blade.

     Refer to the vendor documentation for the WLM for more information.

-1. Use Boot Orchestration Services (BOS) to shut down the affected nodes in the source blade (in this example, `x9000c3s0`).
+1. Use Boot Orchestration Services (BOS) to shut down the affected nodes in the source blade.

+    In this example, `x9000c3s0` is the source blade.
 Specify the appropriate component name (xname) and BOS template for the node type in the following command.

     ```bash
     ncn# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute